oracle/python-oracledb/doc/src/user_guide/appendix_c.rst

   Advanced Queuing (AQ), Continuous Query Notification (CQN), and Sharding.
   See :ref:`Features Supported <featuresummary>` for details.

-- python-oracledb can be used in SQLAlchemy, Django, Pandas, and other frameworks and Object-relational Mappers (ORMs).
+- python-oracledb can be used in SQLAlchemy, Django, Pandas, Superset and other frameworks and Object-relational Mappers (ORMs).
 To use python-oracledb in versions of these libraries that don't have native support for the new name, you can override the use of cx_Oracle with a few lines of code.
 See